Elizabeth Cosgriff-Hernandez: Research and career

 Dr. Cosgriff-Hernandez joined the faculty of the Biomedical Engineering Department at Texas A&M University in 2007 prior to moving to University of Texas at Austin in 2017.
-Her laboratory specializes in the development of polymeric biomaterials to improve clinical outcomes of medical devices and regeneration strategies in the areas of orthopaedics, cardiovascular devices, chronic wound healing, and women’s health.
+Her laboratory specializes in the development of polymeric biomaterials to improve clinical outcomes of medical devices and regeneration strategies in the areas of orthopedics, cardiovascular devices, chronic wound healing, and women’s health.
 Synthesis of new biomaterials with targeted cell interactions is complemented by advanced fabrication strategies.
 In addition to providing improved medical devices and tissue grafts, these innovative biomaterials provide new tools to probe complex processes of tissue function and remodeling.
 She is a co-founder of Rhythio Medical, on the scientific advisory board of ECM Biosurgery, and a consultant to several companies on biostability evaluation of medical devices.
 Dr. Cosgriff-Hernandez is an Associate Editor of the Journal of Materials Chemistry B and has previously served as an Associate Editor of the Journal of Biomedical Materials Research, Part B and chair of the NIH study section on Musculoskeletal Tissue Engineering.

+In October 2025, the U.S. Food and Drug Administration (FDA) granted Breakthrough Device Designation to Rhythio Medical's injectable hydrogel electrode technology, which Cosgriff-Hernandez co-developed to enable painless, imperceptible defibrillation and pacing.
+Additionally, in February 2025, she was awarded a $3.1 million NIH grant to develop patient-centric vaginal stents designed to prevent post-radiation stenosis in cancer patients.

 Alongside her research on novel materials, Cosgriff-Hernandez is involved with initiatives to promote equity and diversity within the sciences.
 She has served on the Diversity Committee of the Biomedical Engineering Society, DEI Committee of the Society for Biomaterials, and Chair of the Women's Initiatives Committee of the American Institute of Chemical Engineers.
 In 2020, she partnered with Kelly Stevens, Karmella Haynes, Lola Eniola-Adefeso to investigate disparities in National Institutes of Health funding for Black researchers.
+In 2025, she launched the "Health Equity in Engineering Design" course at UT Austin, the first curriculum at the institution to integrate health equity into the undergraduate biomedical engineering program.